 - Launching more ARTs and value streams – SPCs work to enable new change agents to increase organizational capacity to support new value streams, start more ARTs, and expand the reach of the LACE.
 They communicate progress and highlight early accomplishments.

 - Extending to the portfolio – Once Lean-Agile practices gain momentum, SPCs can socialize and drive those practices to the portfolio level, including Portfolio Vision, Lean Budgets and Guardrails, Lean Portfolio Management, leaner approaches to CapEx and OpEx, and Agile Contracts.
 They also communicate the value of Strategic Themes.
 (Note that some organizations may opt to implement LPM much earlier in their SAFe transformation.)

 - Accelerating – An enterprise’s SAFe journey doesn’t end with the launching of trains and the adoption of Lean Portfolio Management.
 SPCs have expert mastery of the seven competencies of the Lean Enterprise and how they contribute to achieving Business Agility.
 They are proficient in using the assessments described in Measure & Grow to help organizations understand where they are on the path to business agility.
-SPCs can also help develop the action plans that will enable the enterprise to advance through the sit-crawl-walk-run-fly journey in each of the 21 dimensions across the SAFe competencies.
+SPCs can also help develop the action plans that the enterprise to grow in each of the 21 dimensions across the SAFe competencies.

 How Many SPCs Do You Need?

 At first glance, the list above seems daunting.
 No single SPC could accomplish all this alone.
 Viewed broadly, however, the knowledge and skills of an SPC can’t be limited to a few select people.
 Instead, many leaders across the emerging Lean-Agile business must master these distinctive new competencies.
 This means most companies will need to have many SPCs (perhaps as many as 3 – 5 per 100 development practitioners) to drive and sustain the implementation.